 Tornado, windstorm, and cascading events may affect a small portion, or the entirety, of the county.
 Therefore, it is important to identify specific critical facilities and assets that are most vulnerable to this hazard.
 Critical facilities are highly vulnerable to windstorms and tornado events.
 While many severe storms can cause exterior damage to structures, tornadoes can destroy structures, along with their surrounding infrastructure, immediately halting their function.
 Tornadoes are often accompanied by severe storms which can be threatening to critical facilities within the county.
-Many secondary effects from these disasters can jeopardize the operation of these critical facilities functionless, potentially crippling infrastructure supporting the population of the county.
+Many secondary effects from these disasters can jeopardize the operation of these critical facilities as well.
+Critical facilities are particularly vulnerable to power outages which can leave facilities functionless, potentially crippling infrastructure supporting the population of the county.
 Due to Pennsylvania Uniform Construction Code Act 45, trailers and mobile homes built before 2004, because of their lightweight construction and often unanchored design, are more vulnerable to high winds/tornadoes and will generally sustain more damage than will mobile homes built after 2004.

-As seen in Table X - Population Change in Huntingdon County, Alexandria Borough, Franklin Township, Morris Township, Orbisonia Borough, Rockhill Borough, Smithfield Township, Springfield Township, Three Springs Borough, Walker Township and Warrior Mark Township has seen a net population increase from the 2010 decennial census to the 2020 decennial census.
+As seen in Table 3 - Population Change in Huntingdon County, twenty-four out of the forty-eight municipalities have seen a net population increase from the 2010 decennial census to the 2020 decennial census.
 Based on this information, it can be speculated that these municipalities may have an increased/equivalent vulnerability to tornado and windstorms, since 2010, due to the increase in population and construction.